Zumito Config

 import type { LauncherConfig } from 'zumito-framework';

-export const config: LauncherConfig = { // Your configuration here};The LauncherConfig interface has the following properties:
+export const config: LauncherConfig = { // Your configuration here};The LauncherConfig extends Partial<FrameworkSettings>, so all settings are defined at the top level of the exported config object.
+The main properties are:

-Section titled “Bundles”Bundles are a way to organize your bot’s code.
+Section titled “Bundles (legacy)”Bundles are the legacy way to organize your bot’s code.
 Each bundle is a directory that contains commands, events, and other modules.

 import path from 'path';import type { LauncherConfig } from 'zumito-framework';